Rexinazor/BackgroundRemover/README.md

 # Remove-BG-Bot

-A photo background remover telegram bot with pyrogram framework.
+A image background remover telegram bot with pyrogram framework.

 ---